 The American Constitution Society was founded in 2001 in order to promote a liberal, “living” interpretation of the United States Constitution.
 David Strauss at the University of Chicago describes a “living constitution” as “one that evolves, changes over time, and adapts to new circumstances, without being formally amended.”

 American Constitution Society had substantial influence during the Obama administration.
 President Obama’s first Attorney General, Eric Holder, was a board member of ACS.
 Former White House staff secretary Lisa Brown, Domestic Policy Council head Melody Barnes, and Vice President Joe Biden’s former chief of staff Ron Klain also had ties to the organization.
 ACS also had members on the Obama transition team, and the New York Times speculated that other ACS members would be used to fill judgeships.

 After the election of President Donald Trump, the ACS rallied progressive activists in opposition to Trump’s judicial nominees.
-The group held a conference call with progressive activists and urged them to encourage Democratic U.S. Senators to stall Trump’s nominees.
+The group held a conference call with progressive activists and urged them to encourage Democratic U.S. Senators to stall President Trump’s nominees.
 This was a reversal from ACS’s position from the Obama administration, during which the ACS complained about the stalling of President Obama’s judicial nominees.

-Following the 2020 general election, American Constitution Society began campaigning and lobbying for Joe Biden to fill judicial vacancies with liberal judges.
+Following the 2020 general election, American Constitution Society began campaigning and lobbying for President Joe Biden to fill judicial vacancies with left-of-center judges.
 Its goal was to take advantage of the Democratic control of the Senate by appointing as many liberal judges as possible while also making up for lost opportunities to do so during President Barack Obama’s presidency.